openanalytics/editbl/README.md

 These functions also explain the high amount of 'suggested' packages, while the core functionality of `editbl` has few dependencies.

+## Concurrent updates

+Editbl does not attempt to detect/give notifications on concurrent updates by other users to the same data, nor does it 'lock' the rows you are updating.
+It just sends its updates to the backend by matching on the keys of a row.
+If other users have in the meantime made conflicting adjustements, the changes you made might not be executed correctly or errors might be thrown.

 ## Notes